ivanearisty/obsidian/Meeting with Ronnie Sep 12.md

 US Cellular they also have testimonials of a split, some people think it's amazing and other's think the app is horrible.

 Youtube explanation with animated script driven how-to's.

+Switch to wavelink main and then switch the password to wavelink1!